 How to create a brilliant branching scenario

-Are you ready to start using branched scenarios in your online learning experiences?
-In this article, we’ll share inspiration and practical advice to enable you to bring your branching scenario ideas to life.
+Are you ready to start using branching scenarios in your elearning experiences?
+In this article, we share training examples and practical advice to bring your scenario-based learning to life.

 Branching means designing different routes through your content, depending on actions made by the user.
 A branching scenario is a way of placing your learner into the role of a decision-maker, allowing them to make their own choices and see the outcomes play out.
 It can be a safe space for them to try out different approaches and see the consequences of their actions, preparing them for similar situations in the real world.